galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >    {: .question}
 {: .hands_on}

-# Improvement of the quality of the sequences
+# Improvement of sequence quality

-Based on previous quality graphs, sequences must be treated to obtain good dataset and then the bias in downstream analysis.
+Based on the informations provided by the quality graphs, the sequences must to be treated to avoid bias in downstream analyis.

 In general, quality treatments are: